kraused53/WeatherDesk/README.md

 # Weather API

 I am using the [Open Weather API](https://openweathermap.org/api) to gather weather forecasts.
-All that is required is a location (lattitude and longitude in my case) and an API key.
+All that is required is a location (latitude and longitude in my case) and an API key.
 In order to obtain an API key, you will need to register a free account.
 The API key should then be added to the (not uploaded) SECRETS.py file.

 ```python
 # Example contents of SECRETS.py